Ground-Fault Protection (G or ANSI 50N-TD/51N)

 -

-On the MicroLogic Active pin code-protected display screen, by pressing the Protection Settings button, and selecting the G (ground-fault protection) area.
+On the MicroLogic Active PIN code-protected display screen, by pressing the Protection Settings button, and selecting the G (ground-fault protection) area.
 See Protection Setting Procedure.

 -